-The Corporation currently has no long-term incentive plan nor a stock based compensation plan
+The Corporation currently has no long-term incentive plan nor a stock-based compensation plan other than the Corporation's stock option plan.

 Stock Options

 There were no options issued by the board between the years 2010 and 2014.
 There was no other compensation paid to directors or management during this period.